gozsari/Awesome-GNN-based-drug-discovery/Awesome-lists/README.md

 - **[Awesome-explainable-graph-reasoning](https://github.com/AstraZeneca/awesome-explainable-graph-reasoning?tab=readme-ov-file):** A collection of research papers and software related to explainability in graph machine learning.

 - **[Awesome-python-chemistry](https://github.com/lmmentel/awesome-python-chemistry) :** A curated list of Python packages related to chemistry.

+- **[Deep Learning for Graphs in Chemistry and Biology](https://github.com/mufeili/DL4MolecularGraph):** This is a paper list of deep learning on graphs in chemistry and biology from ML community, chemistry community and biology community.

 ### **Special Interest**